62726164/cmiyc2020/README.md

 # Cracking Passwords with Cheap Hardware at Defcon

 There were roughly 30 Street teams that participated in Korelogic's [2020 Crack Me If You Can](https://contest-2020.korelogic.com/) password cracking contest at Defcon this year.
-I took 4th place.
+[I took 4th place](https://contest-2020.korelogic.com/graphs-street.html).

 Some of the teams had two or three team members (some had more) and used multiple high end GPUs.
-It's always fun to beat these teams using cheap hardware and homemade software.
+It's always fun to compete with these teams using cheap hardware and homemade software.
+I normally place 3rd, 4th or 5th.
+I won it in [2013](https://contest-2013.korelogic.com/teams.html).
+If I do it again next year, I may try to find a team to join.
+I think it's best to work with two or three team members so the work can be divided up a bit.

 ## Hardware I used